androlo/comparison_framework/README.md

 If you’ve ever asked:

+*What is a physical unit?*

 *Why does the SI system look the way it does?*

-*Why do dimensions like length and time appear in equations—where do they come from?*
+*What are dimensions like length and time, and why do they appear in equations?*

 *What can and can’t we do with units (e.g., why can’t we add meters and seconds)?*

 *Why do composite units arise?*

+*Why do we need dimensional balance?*

 …the framework provides clear, rigorous, and simple answers grounded in elementary mathematics.